Mayaaa12-builds/Pursuit/README.md

 The Personal Habit & Mood Linker solves this by providing an easy-to-use platform for daily logging that then generates personalized insights, revealing the direct relationships between a user's routines and their emotional state.

 Features
 Daily Logging: A simple interface for users to manually input their mood rating and the status of various habits (e.g., exercise, sleep, social interaction) on a daily basis.
+The system now also captures additional contextual data such as sleep hours, stress levels, and weather.

-Data Storage: All user data is stored locally in a CSV file, ensuring privacy and ease of use for beginners.
+Data Storage: All user data is now stored securely and efficiently in a local SQLite database, moving away from a simple CSV file.
+This allows for more robust data management and complex queries.

-Personalized Insights: The tool analyzes the stored data to provide correlations between habits and mood, offering actionable feedback such as:
+Personalized Insights & Analytics: The tool analyzes the stored data to provide correlations between habits, mood, and contextual factors, offering actionable feedback and deeper analytical insights.

-"Your average mood on days you exercised was 4.2/5, compared to 3.1/5 on days you didn't."

-"You typically report a mood of 4.5/5 when you get 7+ hours of sleep."

 Data-Driven Feedback Loop: The tool creates a direct feedback loop for self-improvement, allowing users to see the impact of their choices and proactively cultivate more positive routines.

 Installation & Setup
 Prerequisites
 Python 3.6 or higher installed.

+The sqlite3 library (typically comes pre-installed with Python).

 Steps
 Create a Project Directory: